joergkrause/svogv/projects/svogv/README.md

 It's ISC licensed and it's free.
 I deeply believe in Open Source and will support the ecosystem by open sourcing all parts of the project.
 For commercial users such as enterprises we have support options.

-The SVOGV Widget Library was written by Joerg <isageek> Krause, www.joergkrause.de, Berlin / Germany.
+The SVOGV Widget Library was written by Joerg <isageek> Krause, [www.joergkrause.de](https://www.joergkrause.de), Berlin / Germany.
 He has many years of experience with Web-Frameworks.
 He were in the business in the early JavaScript days, know every single bit in jQuery and learnt a lot about Knockout, Angular, and Durandal.
 But time goes on.
 So he moved almost all projects to either AngularJS or Angular 2+.
 He thinks that knowing one Framework really well is more for our customers than knowing a lot just good.
 So he decided to do more and start contributing to the Angular ecosystem by creating awesome libraries and components.

 ## Can I contribute?

 Yes, drop me an email with some "about me" stuff.
 Even simple feedback is appreciated.

 ![](https://github.com/joergkrause/svogv/blob/master/guides/logo_big.png?raw=true)

+## Looking for an Angular Dev?

+Yes, I'm available for all kind of remote jobs.
+If you need a really good full-stack dev, than drop me an email (joerg@krause.de) or write through my homepage's [contact form](https://www.joergkrause.de/contact).